 The Klipspringer Hiking Trail consists of three days of hiking.
-The first day is 14.4 km long; the second day, 9.9 km and the third and last day .
+The first day is 14.4km long; the second day, 9.9km and the third and last day 11.5km.
 Even though the first day is the longest, the second day is probably the most difficult regarding the heat, while the third day is the least demanding.
 As the hike is quite demanding, it is necessary to plan for quit a rigorous trip.

-It starts from the rest camp where accommodation can be booked for before and after the hike as there is no provision for hiker at the start.
+It starts from the rest camp where accommodation can be booked for before and after the hike as there is no provision for trialists at the start.
 The first part of the trail offers the hiker some incredible views of the falls and the river gorge.
 The trail hugs the side of the gorge for the first part of the hike before meandering its way across rugged, rocky terrain.
+From here the trail roughly follows the gorge to the Fish Eagle Hut.
 The area is rough and a good pair of hiking boots is recommended.
 Despite the sparseness of the vegetation some beautiful examples of flora are to be found along the route.

 The Klipspringer Hiking Trail is well worth doing especially if done in conjunction/ en route to another trail such as the Fish River Canyon or Oorlogskloof.
 The area is dry and rugged and demands a fair degree of fitness from the hiker.